Cutlery & Silverware Trading License in Dubai: Cost and Requirements

 Step 3: Select your preferred office or facility package and sign the tenancy agreement to secure your registered address within the free zone.

-Step 4: Pay the applicable licence and registration fees upon approval and receive your trade licence.
+Step 4: Pay the applicable license and registration fees upon approval and receive your trade license.

 Step 5: Open a corporate bank account with a UAE-based bank and commence trading operations.